 Please refer to this tutorial below.
 She does an excellent job explaining how to do this.
 Keep in mind however that her basic ripple blanket uses a different amount of DC in between each peak and valley, but that is easily adjusted.
 Also, she uses UK terms, so a DC is a TRC, I believe.

 And then you will be ready for the puff edge.
 Click the link below to take you straight to that page.

-Good luck on your ripple!
+Good luck on your ripple crochet blanket!
 I hope you’ll join me on Instagram and share with me a picture of your creation!
 Tag me so I can see!
 I love looking at all the different combinations that crocheters come up with!
 I also have a Facebook page, Pinterest page, and YouTube channel all named Daisy Farm Crafts.
-You could even email me with questions at email@example.com.
+You could even email me with questions at [email protected].
 I’d love to help and hope I don’t miss seeing your comments or questions.